-Consistent with the requirements of this exhibit, the Parties shall include the details and any additional terms and conditions of Transfer Service for each Network Resource that «Customer Name» is using to serve its transfer POD(s) in the Network Resource section of Exhibit J.
+Consistent with the requirements of this exhibit, the Parties shall include the details and any additional terms and conditions of Transfer Service for each Network Resource that «Customer Name» is using to serve its transfer POD(s) in the Network Resource section 7 of Exhibit J.

-3.3.1 Requirements for Adding the Network Resource to the Network Resource to Section of Exhibit J
+3.3.1 Requirements for Adding the Network Resource to Section 7 of Exhibit J

-Once «Customer Name»’s Network Resource has acquired firm transmission from the Third-Party Transmission Provider, the Parties shall revise the Network Resource section of Exhibit J to add resource-specific information regarding charges, terms and conditions for the delivery of «Customer Name»’s Network Resource.
-Including the cost responsibilities for delivering the Network Resource.
+Once «Customer Name»’s Network Resource has firm transmission from the Third-Party Transmission Provider, the Parties shall revise section 7 of Exhibit J to add resource-specific information regarding charges and the terms and conditions for the delivery of «Customer Name»’s Network Resource, including the cost responsibilities for delivering the Network Resource.

 3.3.2 Revisions to «Customer Name»’s Network Resource

-If any information for «Customer Name»’s Network Resource in the Network Resource section of Exhibit J changes at any time during the term of this Agreement, the Party that is aware of such change shall notify the other Party.
+If any information for «Customer Name»’s Network Resource in section 7 of Exhibit J changes at any time during the term of this Agreement, then the Party that is aware of such change shall notify the other Party.
 The Parties shall revise the information for «Customer Name»’s Network Resource consistent with the change.
-Such information may require additional changes to the designation of the Network Resource and may result in a new Transfer Request.
+Such information may require additional changes to the designation of the Network Resource and may require a new Transfer Request.

-3.4 Other Requirements of «Customer Name» and Limitation on Network Resources
+3.4 Other Requirements and Limitation on Network Resources

 3.4.1 Hourly Transfer Service Limit